 For complete details, see Netsh Commands for Windows Hypertext Transfer Protocol (WINHTTP).

-Note: There is no support for auto-detect or PAC scripts.
+There is no support for auto-detect or PAC scripts or authenticated proxies.